-In our last post, we discussed advice from top industry experts, Paul Welk, Greg Wappett, and Eric Major regarding how to sell your practice.
+In our last post, we discussed advice from top industry experts, Paul Welk, Greg Wappett, and Eric Major regarding selling your practice.
 They offered insights into the process from the viewpoints of an attorney and financial advisors, respectively.

 Key points we touched on include understanding your earnings, variables that affect the rate of your multiple, and how to find the right buyer.